malikov/cakephp2.0-image-upload/readme.md

 Download and place the FileUploaderComponent.php and ImageUploaderComponent.php files in your app/Controller/Component

 ###step 2
-Create in a view your form in our case we had a file input with the following name="data['file']['image']".
+Create in a view your form.
+In our case we had a file input with the following name="data['file']['image']".

 We used the following code :